 \section{System-level Probabilistic Assessment}

-We observe that the limitations of both ORA and OAA stem from trying to aggregate preferences over outcomes into a preferences over systems, despite there being no canonical way to do so.
-For example, one annotator may prefer $X$ to $Y$ only if the former wins head-to-head comparison of outputs over 50\% of the time, but another may choose by comparing the worst-case output generated by each.
-Therefore we propose a middle ground: directly estimate the probability $P[X \succ Y]$ that a preference holds across two systems, a protocol we call \textit{system-level probabilistic assessment} (SPA).
+The limitations of both ORA and OAA stem from trying to aggregate preferences over outcomes into a preference over systems, despite there being no canonical way to do so.
+For example, one annotator may prefer $X$ to $Y$ only if the former wins head-to-head comparisons of outputs over 50\% of the time, but another annotator may choose by comparing the worst-case output from each system.
+Therefore we propose directly asking annotators to estimate the probability $P[X \succ_i Y]$ that a preference holds across two systems, a protocol we call \textit{system-level probabilistic assessment} (SPA).